hrabalik/simdee/docs/guides/config.md

 ## Availability of type families

-Both compiler and library configuration influences what types (and, therefore, what instruction sets) are enabled for use.
+Both compiler and library configuration influence what types (and, therefore, what instruction sets) are enabled for use.
 The following table lists enabled architecture-dependent type families for a specific configuration:

 Instruction set         | `#define SIMDEE_NEED_INT 1`                                | `#define SIMDEE_NEED_INT 0`
 ------------------------|------------------------------------------------------------|------------------------------------------------------------